 Because of the significant risk of agranulocytosis and seizure, both of which present a continuing risk over time, the extended treatment of patients failing to show an acceptable level of clinical response should ordinarily be avoided.
-In addition, the need for continuing treatment in patients exhibiting beneficial clinical responses should be periodically re-evaluated.
-Although it is not known whether the risk would be increased, it is prudent either to avoid CLOZARIL[®] (clozapine) or use it cautiously in patients with a previous history of agranulocytosis induced by other drugs.
+In addition, the need for continuing treatment in patients exhibiting beneficial clinical responses should be periodically reevaluated.
+Although it is not known whether the risk would be increased, it is prudent to either avoid FazaClo® (clozapine, USP) or use it cautiously in patients with a previous history of agranulocytosis induced by other drugs.